 Fishing licenses are required for people 16 years of age and older.
-See License Information.
+Review License Fees & Requirements for license information.

 Buying a License

 Fishing and hunting licenses, valid Jan.
 1 to Dec.
 31 of each year, may be purchased online via FishNH.com, from license agents, Fish and Game Department headquarters in Concord, Fish and Game Region 1, 2 and 4 offices and some town or city clerks.
 Applicants must purchase their own licenses.